ARTICLE

 Primary Color:

+The main color that represents your brand.
 This color will be the most visible and will be associated most strongly with your brand identity.

 Secondary Colors:

+Additional colors that complement your primary color.
 These can be used to add variety and depth to your branding, such as in marketing materials, website design, and product packaging.

 Accent Colors:

 These are used sparingly to highlight specific elements, such as call-to-action buttons, links, or important information.
+Accent colors should contrast with your primary and secondary colors to draw attention where needed.

 When creating your palette, consider the following tips: